-This is a great game for children aged 6-10 and it helps with word retrieval, language processing, auditory memory, and even inferencing skills.
+This is a great game and one of my favorite brain builders for children aged 6-10.
+It helps with word retrieval, language processing, auditory memory, and even inferencing skills.
 You and your child can take turns giving each other hints about their favorite present desires.
 When I play, I tell the child that they will get 3 clues, and I try to give my clues in an organized and predictable way each time (category/function/descriptor).
 For example:

 “I want something that is a pet.
-It likes to purr.
-It has whiskers.”
+It likes to purr and has whiskers.”

 It is then the child’s turn to give you clues.
 For an added bonus, you can have the child write the items in the form of a list so that they can practice writing skills as well.

 Somehow, I am on the mailing list for every major catalog ever.
 I hate to waste paper, so I like to repurpose my clothing and furniture catalogs.
 With younger children (age 3-5), I like to find an assortment of pictures and have the child place into categories (i.e. furniture, clothing, toys).
 With my 5-6 year olds, we use the catalogs to play a game of “I Spy”.
 My 6-8 year olds can use the catalogs to practice their descriptive language use by talking about the characteristics of the clothing/furniture on each page and by comparing different items in the catalog.

 3. Cooking Projects